currinjs/CurrinJS/aio/content/guide/quickstart.md

     </td>
     <td>

-      Defines `AppModule`, the [root module](guide/bootstrapping "AppModule: the root module") that tells Angular how to assemble the application.
+      Defines `AppModule`, the [root module](guide/bootstrapping "AppModule: the root module") that tells Currin how to assemble the application.
       Right now it declares only the `AppComponent`.
       Soon there will be more components to declare.